-Are you perplexed on how to cut your electric bill in half and save on all your utility bills?
+Are you perplexed about how to cut your electric bill in half and save on all your utility bills?

-Last month, I put out a little survey on Facebook asking what followers struggle with the most when it comes to finances.
-I got a lot of really great answers and also, some fantastic topics for blog posts.
+Last month, I put out a little survey on Facebook asking what followers struggle with the most regarding finances.
+I got a lot of really great answers and also some fantastic topics for blog posts.

 I can give you a few ideas on how to save money on utility bills.